Foam for Making Shoes

 There are many types of foam used to make shoes.
 We are going to review the foam found in the uppers and outsoles of shoes.

 First, what is foam?
 Foam is a soft plastic that is filled with air bubbles.
 The properties of different foams are created by using different types of plastic, controlling the size, and controlling the character of the air bubbles.

 Generally, foam is divided into two types; “Open Cell” and “Closed Cell” foam.
 Each foam’s density, compression set, resistance, and breathability are important attributes to understand when selecting foam for your shoes.

 Density and Compression Set

 Compression set resistance is simply the foam’s ability to bounce back after it’s compressed.
-A foam with poor compression set will be crushed flat after just a few days.
+A foam with a poor compression set will be crushed flat after just a few days.

 Open Cell Foam:

 Open cell foam is generally soft and can be made from Polyurethane plastic.
 This type of foam is commonly known as “KF” or “KFF” foam.
 This foam is available in different densities and in almost any thickness and color.
 This foam is used in the tongues and collars of shoes.
-Thin sheets of PU foam are used to back fabric in most shoes uppers.
+Thin sheets of PU foam are used to back fabric in most shoe uppers.
 The PU foam allows the stitches to sink in and gives mesh some extra support while reducing wrinkles.